AJRepo/PHPlot/phplot/README.txt

    contrib  . . . . . . . . . . . .
 "Contributed" directory, add-ons
    phplot.php   . . . . . . . . . .
 The main PHPlot source file
    rgb.inc.php  . . . . . . . . . .
 Optional extended color table
+   Imagemaps.txt  . . . . . . . . .
+Documentation for new experimental feature

 REQUIREMENTS:

 You need a recent version of PHP5, and you are advised to use the latest stable release.
-This version of PHPlot has been tested with PHP-5.3.8, PHP-5.3.6(ubuntu), and PHP-5.2.17 on Linux, and with PHP-5.3.8 on Windows XP.
+This version of PHPlot has been tested with PHP-5.3.10, PHP-5.3.6(ubuntu), and PHP-5.2.17 on Linux, and with PHP-5.3.10 on Windows XP.
-Note that this is probably the last release to be tested with PHP-5.2.
+Note that this might be the last release to be tested with PHP-5.2.
 (There is no longer any support for PHP-5.2, and PHP-5.4 is expected soon.)

 You need the GD extension to PHP either built in to PHP or loaded as a